Table of contents

 The third and final crucial component in determining your calorie requirements is your goal.
 Depending on whether you just want to find out your regular total metabolic rate, build muscle or lose weight, your daily calorie requirement will vary.

-If you want to maintain your weight, you only need to focus on your total calorie intake.
+Someone who wants to maintain their weight only needs to focus on their total metabolic rate and consume this.
 When building muscle or losing weight, on the other hand, a calorie surplus or deficit is required.

-If a weight loss is your goalthen you will inevitably need to consume more calories than you take in.
+If your goal is to lose weight, you will inevitably need to consume more calories than you take in.
 In order to have a reference point, you should first calculate your calorie requirement using the calorie calculator.

-For weight loss, it is worth knowing that 1 kg of body fat corresponds to around 7000 kcal.[5]
-Based on this, the recommendation is to eat 500 kcal less than your daily calorie requirement every day.[6]
-This will remove an excess kilo of fat from your hips in 2 weeks.
+It is worth knowing for weight loss that 1 kg of body fat corresponds to around 7000 kcal.
+5 Based on this, the recommendation is to eat 500 kcal less than the daily calorie requirement.6 In this way, an excess kilo of fat will disappear from your hips in 2 weeks.
 It is therefore not necessary to calculate the exact calorie deficit.

-However, you don't have to starve yourself when losing weight.
+However, you don't have to starve yourself to lose weight.
 Physical activity can increase your metabolic rate, which means you need more energy.
 This makes losing weight bearable, as your usual food consumption is not restricted, but there is still a calorie deficit.

 If your goal is to build muscle, your body needs more energy as it builds up new body mass.
-There is no general answer to how much the energy requirement will increase.
+There is no general answer to how much the energy requirement increases.

 There are two different approaches in bodybuilding: lean bulk and dirty bulk.
 The former involves increasing calorie intake only moderately in order to put on as little additional fat as possible while building muscle.